openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 Thing velbus:vmbelo:<bridgeId>:<thingId> [subaddress1="F1", subaddress2="F2", subaddress3="F3", subaddress4="F4", subaddress5="F5", subaddress6="F6", subaddress7="F7", subaddress8="F8", subaddress9="F9"]
 ```

+In the UI, the subaddress settings are in the advanced configuration of the module.

 For thing types with builtin sensors (e.g. temperature), the interval at which the sensors should be checked can be set by specifying the Refresh Interval, e.g.:

 ```java